ubcemergingmedialab/able-tools/README.md

 If you have a suggestion/request for a tool - open an issue!
 On GitHub, select "Issues" and "New Issue" to create a new task for someone to complete.
 (You can even assign it to yourself!)

-ABLE is an acronym for something or other; we can't remember what.
-Funny, right?
+ABLE is an acronym for All Builds for Learning Enhancement, and we totally didn't come up with this after the fact.

 ## External Assets